Martin Bashir blamed ‘professional jealousy’ for Panorama document forgery story

 “For that I’ll need to work hard at recollection – something that I find very difficult.”

-Mr Seatter was asking for a statement from Bashir following being asked to “release an archive interview about the event, which mentions a forgery story involving yourself”.
+Mr Seatter was asking for a statement from Bashir after being asked to “release an archive interview about the event, which mentions a forgery story involving yourself”.

-Bashir appeared to be referring to the then prince of Wales, now King, and journalists David Dimbleby, who regularly covers royal and political occasions for the BBC, and Jonathan Dimbleby, who interviewed Charles about his marriage, in his email.

 This was ahead of the November 2020 broadcast of an ITV documentary The Diana Interview: Revenge Of A Princess in which graphic designer Matt Wiessler spoke about mocking up the documents for Bashir.